Tr4il/Tr4il/README.md

 - 👋 Hi, I’m @Tr4il
 - 👀 I’m interested in everything.
 Literally everything.
 I have issues.
 - 🌱 I’m currently learning all sorts of things, but I'm not necessarily a programmer.
 I’m mostly a tinkerer.
-- 📫 How to reach me :
--     dynamikx@protonmail.com